 Why is Fleet Management necessary in today’s economy?

 Fleet Management ensures greater productivity of fleet operations while also reducing costs.
 Commercial fleet management involves monitoring fuel consumption, vehicle health, route optimization, and fleet-related expenses including parking, tolls, insurance and more.
+There are a number of challenges faced by fleet managers.
 A study reveals that efficient fleet management lowers accident costs by 16-30%, fuel by 7-20% & labour by 9-25% (Source: Verizon Connect).

 Who are Fleet Managers and what is their primary role?

 Fleet operations managers, as the name suggests, manage a company’s vehicles or their own commercial vehicles to ensure a seamless delivery of shipments.
 Challenges in commercial fleet management involves maintaining the day-to-day operations of the fleet including vehicle acquisition, assigning vehicles to drivers, monitoring driving patterns, increasing fuel efficiency, setting maintenance schedules, tracking fleet metrics and ensuring legal compliance.

 What are the 4 biggest Challenges faced by Fleet Managers?